 The Town of Halton Hills is largely comprised of two (2) urban communities, namely Acton and Georgetown, and a rural community.
 The urban areas are those where the Board’s five (5) elementary schools and one (1) secondary school are located, along with the vast majority of the area’s student population.

 The community of Acton is primarily characterized as an area with maturing neighbourhoods with fewer pockets of growth.
-As the neighbourhood matures, there is a resulting decrease student aged population and thus decreasing enrolment.
+This community is served by St. Joseph (A) CES.

 The community of Georgetown has a mix of both mature and new neighbourhoods.
 The mature neighbourhoods are located in the north (CEH1), and are served by Holy Cross CES and St. Francis of Assisi CES.
 The newer neighbourhoods are located in the south (CEH2), and are served by St. Catherine of Alexandria CES and St. Brigid CES.
 Residential growth continues to occur for these two schools due to continued developments in South Georgetown.
-In addition, the Town of Halton Hills has adopted the Vision Georgetown Secondary Plan, which is a large greenfield development planned for southwest Georgetown (CEH2).
+In addition, the community of Georgetown will also be undergoing additional significant growth as the Vision Georgetown Secondary Plan (CEH2) advances.

 It should be noted that the northern rural portion of the Town of Milton falls within ERA CEH3 and SRA CSH1.